 "You don't have to have an ultra-expensive horse or one with tens of thousands of dollars of training," said Bill Hull, president of the Extreme Cowboy Association.
 "A family can do this without it costing an arm and a leg."

 Riders are each placed in one of six divisions, including ones for youth and senior riders.
 Obstacles are rated by difficulty, so that less-experienced riders encounter relatively easy obstacles, while top pro riders are truly challenged while on course.

 Speed is of the essence, of course, but points are also awarded or deducted based on how the rider approaches, negotiates, and exits each obstacle.

-What it is: Something of a cross between the ACTHA events and extreme cowboy racing, the sports of extreme trail and mountain trail take place on elaborate courses, either indoors or outdoors, designed to replicate actual trail-riding scenarios.
+What it is: Something of a cross between trail riding and extreme cowboy racing, the sports of extreme trail and mountain trail take place on elaborate courses, either indoors or outdoors, designed to replicate actual trail-riding scenarios.
 Think of Disneyland's Frontierland, with horses.

 Courses can include log crossings, bridges, and rock obstacles; indoor events can even have elaborately painted backdrops to create the proper mood.
 Hills, berms, and embankments create elevation changes and challenges.
 In other words, this isn't your standard arena trail course.

 Emphasis is on proper form, although quickness and steady, purposeful movement improve your score.
 Horses must enter an obstacle on a straight line, move through the obstacle without balking or hesitating, and exit cleanly.
 Points are earned or deducted based on these criteria, as well as the difficulty of the maneuver and the obstacle.